sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 ```

-### Integrated wallet
+### Integrate wallet

-Deploying the contract object `instance` to the Bitcoin network requires Bitcoins.
-To do this, we need to access the wallet first to get bitcoins.
-Here we take [sensilet](https://sensilet.com) as an example to introduce how to access the wallet.
+Deploying the contract object `instance` to the Bitcoin network requires bitcoins.
+To do this, we need to access a wallet first to get bitcoins.
+Here we take [sensilet](https://sensilet.com) as an example to introduce how to access a wallet.

 #### 1. Wallet implementation

-We define some common wallet interfaces in [wallet.ts](https://github.com/sCrypt-Inc/tic-tac-toe/blob/master/src/web3/wallet.ts).
-And use sensilet to implement these interfaces.
-See the specific implementation: [sensiletwallet.ts](https://github.com/sCrypt-Inc/tic-tac-toe/blob/master/src/web3/sensiletwallet.ts)
+We define some common wallet interfaces in [wallet.ts](https://github.com/sCrypt-Inc/tic-tac-toe/blob/master/src/web3/wallet.ts) and use sensilet to implement these interfaces.
+See the specific implementation at [sensiletwallet.ts](https://github.com/sCrypt-Inc/tic-tac-toe/blob/master/src/web3/sensiletwallet.ts)

 #### 2. Wallet initialization

-When `App` loads, use `useEffect` to initialize the wallet.
-First, set up a `SensiletWallet` wallet for `web3`.
-Then call `web3.wallet.isConnected()` to save the status of whether the wallet is connected.
+When `App` loads, we use `useEffect` to initialize the wallet.
+First, we set up a `SensiletWallet` wallet for `web3`.
+Then we call `web3.wallet.isConnected()` to save the status of whether the wallet is connected.

 ```js
 // init web3 wallet